servactory/servactory.com/docs/guide/configuration.md

 #### Simple mode

-In simple mode, values are passed as a character symbols.
+In simple mode, values are passed as an array of symbols.

 ::: code-group